Types of funding

 A seed round or seed funding is the initial round of financing for the company.
 The next subsequent round of funding is the Series A, then the Series B round and so on.
 At the stage of Series A, venture capitalists (VCs) and angel investors come in.
 The rounds continues until the company is able to earn enough and grow with its earned income.
 Therefore, it is vital to understand the differences for each of the funding rounds so that you can efficiently analyze the newspaper headlines regarding any kind of investment and startups along with your company’s investments.

 Each of the rounds is a stepping stone to turn an idea into a huge business, and one day become a successful publicly listed company via an initial public offering (IPO).
 The next article would give a much better explanation regarding the various rounds of the seed funding.

-Which type of funding is best for you?
+which type of funding best for your startup?